MensahPrince/Saltr/README.md

    ```

 ## Disclaimer:
-During the production of this software, I was a novice to the Iced Framework.
+During the development of this software, I was a novice to the Iced Framework.